 While a picture below displays the current batteries at "100% charged", this must be disregarded as these batteries are now old and can no longer handle a load.

-The price is $ 250 without the new replacement batteries, which will also save shipping costs.
-I have three of these 9120 1500 models for sale, all of them in the same condition.
+The price is $ 250 with no batteries, which will also save shipping costs.
+I have two of these 9120 1500 models for sale.
+They are both in the same condition.

 While I've had no problems with any of the models, with the exception of routine battery replacement, they are still being sold "AS-IS".